 In an effort to transparently share our financial information with you, we are pleased to share this Certified Budget Proposal.
-On the pages that follow, you can learn about school financing, the Iowa Code that governs it, and the current financial position of the Dubuque Community Schools.
-In this report, you will see that because of solid fiscal leadership by the Board of Education and district administration, we remain in a positive budget situation for the 2014-15 fiscal year.
-We are pleased that our tax levy rate for the upcoming year is the lowest it has been in 10 years.
-While we do not expect this trend to be sustainable in the long term, it is a positive part of next year's budget proposal.
+On the pages that follow, you can learn about school financing, the Iowa Code that governs it, and the current financial position of the Dubuque Community School District.
+As this report highlights, solid fiscal leadership by the Board of Education and district administration has put us in a positive budget situation for the 2013-14 fiscal year.